 Does massage therapy actually lower cortisol level in our body?
-If you search on Google Scholar or PubMed, you might find numerous studies that say, “Yes!”
-However, if you dig a little deeper and examine the literature on a broader scale, it actually says, “Not really.”
+If you search on Google Scholar or PubMed, you might find numerous studies that say yes.
+However, if you dig a little deeper and examine the literature on a broader scale, it actually says, “not really” or “nobody really knows.”

 Psychologist Christopher Moyer broke down the conflicting research about massage therapy’s effect on cortisol levels at the Registered Massage Therapists’ Association of British Columbia’s Mental Health Symposium in 2017.
 On one hand, some research—primarily done at the Touch Research Institute (TRI) in Florida—found that a single dose or multiple doses of massage can reduce cortisol significantly.